JuanjoVG/MultimodalNaiveBayes/README.md

 # Multimodal Naive Bayes

 This project contains an implementation of the Multimodal Naive Bayes algorithm (**MultimodalNaiveBayes.py**), used to classification problems for text datasets.
-The project also contains a python script (**main.py**) which is an example of use of the algorithm and four datasets to test it (**data.zip**).
+The project also contains a python script (**main.py**) which is an example of the use of the algorithm and four datasets to test it (**data.zip**).

 ## MultimodalNaiveBayes.py